ayushpandeynp/nyuad-intro-to-im/finalProject/Readme.md

 Throughout the project, I faced a few minor challenges which I was eventually able to solve:
 - The inability of using ```millis()``` over ```frameCount``` in Processing because it'd skip some milliseconds due to high framerate and wouldn't play some recorded notes.
-- Sound Distortion: While running the project on Windows, the sounds were being distorted while the loopstation was playing more than a couple of sounds at the same time.
+- Sound Distortion: While running the project on Windows, the sounds were being distorted as the loopstation was playing more than a couple of sounds at the same time.
 I tried using the ```Minim``` library instead, but there was no luck.
 The issue was gone when I switched back to Ubuntu.
 Looks like I had problems with my sound driver on Windows.